Frequently Asked Questions

 - verify Private Company Codes or Sector Codes.

-Each of the standards and schemes we audit has a specific focus.
+Each has a specific focus.

 Fairtrade is one of the world's best-known and most successful standards for improving ethical performance across supply chains.
 Click here for more information.